-This process is concerned with all the strategies required to position you as a reputable employer.
-Companies with solo founders can benefit from the founder’s (or CEOs’) personal brand and act as an inherited employer brand in various cases.
+This process concerns all the strategies required to position you as a reputable employer.
+Companies with solo founders can benefit from the founder’s (or CEO’s) personal brand and act as an inherited employer brand in various cases.

-It is worth clarifying that employer branding happens in different flavors for each business depending on what the company wants to be perceived as—flexibility may be one thing, or innovation, gracious salaries, great team buildings, a dog-friendly office, or something else.
-But without revealing this transparently, companies lose on top talent.
+It is worth clarifying that employer branding happens in different flavors for each business depending on what the company wants to be perceived as—flexibility may be one thing, innovation, gracious salaries, great team building, a dog-friendly office, or something else.
+But without revealing this transparently, companies lose top talent.

 Also… employer branding does not focus on the founder or the top leadership alone.
-Everyone involved in management, human resources, or recruitment should work on the type of branding that is compatible with the brand of the organization.
+Everyone involved in management, human resources, or recruitment should work on the type of branding compatible with the organization’s brand.